williamouyang/okta.github.io/_source/docs/guides/okta_mobile_connect.md

 * If you need to add SAML support to your software, start with Okta's [Single Sign-On guidance](/docs/guides/saml_guidance.html).

-* If your website already supports SAML, and you're looking to add SAML support to your mobile app, start with the [technical overview of Okta Mobile Connect](https://github.com/okta/okta-mobile-connect){:target="_blank"}, which includes an example of how to add SAML support to an iOS app.
+* If your website already supports SAML, and you want to add SAML support to your mobile app, start with the [technical overview of Okta Mobile Connect](https://github.com/okta/okta-mobile-connect){:target="_blank"}, which includes an example of how to add SAML support to an iOS app.